A note on the affine-invariant plank problem

-A \emph{plank} $P$ is the closed, connected region between two parallel hyperplanes $H_1$ and $H_2$ in $\mathbb{R}^n$.
-The distance between these hyperplanes is called the \emph{width} of $P$.
-We define the \emph{direction} of $P$ to be the one-dimensional linear subspace $v$ of $\mathbb{R}^n$ which is perpendicular to $H_1$ and $H_2$.
-In 1930, Tarski \cite{tarski} proved that if $P_1, \dots, P_k$ are planks with widths $w_1, \dots, w_k$ which cover a unit ball $B$ in $\mathbb{R}^n$, then
+A \emph{plank} $P$ is the closed, connected region between two parallel hyperplanes in $\RR^n$.
+The distance between these supporting hyperplanes is called the \emph{width} of $P$.
+We define the \emph{direction} of $P$ to be the one-dimensional subspace $v$ of $\RR^n$ which is perpendicular to the supporting hyperplanes of $P$.
+In 1932, Tarski proved in \cite{tarski} that if $P_1, \dots, P_k$ are planks with widths $w_1, \dots, w_k$ which cover a unit ball in $\RR^2$, then

-He asked if an analogous result was true for every bounded convex subset $C$ of $\mathbb{R}^n$.
-For every one-dimensional subspace $v$ of $\mathbb{R}^n$, we define the width of $C$ in the direction $v$, $w_v(C)$, as the width of the smallest plank in the direction $v$ which covers $C$.
+He asked if an analogous result was true for every bounded, convex subset $C$ of $\RR^n$.
+For any one-dimensional subspace $v$ of $\RR^n$, we define the width of $C$ in the direction $v$, $w_v(C)$, as the width of the smallest plank of direction $v$ which covers $C$.
 In other words, if we choose hyperplanes perpendicular to $v$, which do not intersect the interior of $C$, and which are minimally separated, then $w_v(C)$ is the distance between those hyperplanes.
-Tarski's question can be thus stated: If $P_1, \dots, P_k$ are planks which cover $C$ and have widths $w_1, \dots, w_k$, then is
+Tarski's question can be thus stated as follows: If $P_1, \dots, P_k$ are planks which cover $C$ with widths $w_1, \dots, w_k$, then does

-Here, $G(n,1)$ is the Grassmannian of one-dimensional linear subspaces in $\mathbb{R}^n$.
+hold?
+Here, $G(n,1)$ is the Grassmannian of one-dimensional linear subspaces in $\RR^n$.

+This conjecture was resolved in 1951 by Bang in \cite{bang}.
+In the same article, Bang posed the following well-known affine-invariant generalization of Tarski's problem: